-Laptops are provided to students in Grades 9 to 12.
-They belong to the Lycée Louis Pasteur and are to be returned at the end of each school year.
+Laptops are provided to students in Grades 7 to 12.
+They belong to the Lycée Louis Pasteur until the end of the lease term and are to be returned at the end of each school year until ownership of the device is transferred to the student.